thanhnguyen2187/islet/site/content/posts/my-take-on-LLMs.md

   tokens](https://support.anthropic.com/en/articles/7996856-what-is-the-maximum-prompt-length)
   comparing to [128,000
-  tokens](https://platform.openai.com/docs/models/gpt-4o)), and its more precise recall abilities.
-Claude was able to pinpoint an almost exact location in a regulation document I provided, while ChatGPT couldn't.
+  tokens](https://platform.openai.com/docs/models/gpt-4o)), and its more precise recall abilities (Claude was able to pinpoint an almost exact location in a regulation document I provided, while ChatGPT couldn't).
 For documents exceeding Claude's context length, splitting them into manageable parts (e.g., dividing a large book into chapters) and requesting summarizations works well.
 - [ChatGPT](https://chatgpt.com): The tool excels at simpler tasks like